 Protecting the wound

-If you have a buster collar to hand, you should use this to stop your dog or cat from licking the wound.
+You should try to prevent yor dog or cat from licking the wound.
+A buster collr is ideal f you have one available.
 T-shirts and baby-grows can also be effective barriers against persistent lickers!

 Animals living on bedding such as woodchips or sand should instead be housed on a substrate such as newspaper until the wound has healed.
 This is to stop further contamination of the wound.